pprzezwanski/gulpfile/README.md

 * Please take a look at the beginning of config object in gulpfile.babel.js/config.js to see some useful options

 ```
-gulp
+yarn start (or: npm start) - this will make gulp restarting automatically on any saved gulpfile.js change or termination
 ```

 ```
-yarn gulp
+gulp - this will also work but without automatic relaunch of gulp
 ```
-to make gulp restarting automatically on any saved gulpfile.js change

 ```
 gulp refresh